gkorpal/gkorpal.github.io/_reading/book-list.md

 ## Analytic

 * **An Introduction to the Theory of Numbers** by *G. H. Hardy and E. M. Wright*: It is a classic textbook with lot of interesting stuff using elementary analytic methods.
-* **Diophantine Approximation** by *W. M. Schmidt*: Standard reference for the general theory.
-Also contains proofs of theorems belonging to "Geometry of Numbers."
-  * **Topics in Number Theory (Volumes I and II)** by *W. J. LeVeque*: The best place to understand the proof of Roth's theorem and Delaunay-Nagell theorem (discussed in the volume 2 part).
-The volume 1 part can be used as an introduction to elementary number theory.
-  * **Exploring the Number Jungle: A Journey into Diophantine Analysis** by *E. B. Burger*: A beautiful little book ([MAA](https://www.maa.org/press/maa-reviews/exploring-the-number-jungle-a-journey-into-diophantine-analysis)).
-  * **An Introduction to Mathematical Cryptography** by *J. Hoffstein, J. Pipher, and J. H. Silverman*: An undergraduate textbook on public key cryptography.
-The chapter 7 gives a nice introduction to lattice-based cryptography.
 * **Making Transcendence Transparent** by *E.B.
 Burger and R. Tubbs*: Very nice introductory text for learning the techniques used in transcedental number theory.
   * **Numbers: Rational and Irrational** by *Ivan Niven*: A beautiful little book ([MAA](https://www.maa.org/press/maa-reviews/numbers-rational-and-irrational)).
 * **Multiplicative Number Theory** by *H. Davenport*: This is a tough book for introducing analytic number theory (the analytic theory of L-functions), but worth the hardwork since you get to prove Prime Number Theorem with a good estimate.
 However, anyone interested in analytic number theory must read the chapter 8 about Riemann's contribution (he wrote only one paper!).